 Docking procedure - estimation of free energy of binding - This was done by de novo docking performed for the MD-derived structures with the aid of the Autodock 4.2 program (36) implemented in the Yasara-Structure package.
 Interactions between ligands and the protein were scored by Van der Waals, electrostatic, hydrogen bonding and desolvation energy terms adopted from the AMBER03 force-field (37).

-Numerical analysis of the rates of the repair performed for various rationally selected mixtures of reagents.
+Numerical analysis of the rates of the repair process - Time-dependent changes in the concentrations of modified (substrate) and unmodified (repaired product) nucleotides were monitored in several independent experiments performed for various rationally selected mixtures of reagents.
 For each substrate all the experimental data collected in a series of independent experiments (1...n) were analyzed together, assuming the common model of a second order reaction controlled by a single transition state, described by the following equation where $[AlkB]i$ is the enzyme concentration in the i-th experiment, $S_i(t)$ is the time evolution of substrate concentration in that experiment, and k is the universal rate of repair related directly to a given type of substrate.
-The product $k \cdot [AlkB]i$ represents the actual pseudo first order rate of the repair in the i-th experiment, k_i , that depends on the enzyme concentration, leading to a simplified pseudo first order equation.
+The product k·[AlkB]\i represents the actual pseudo first order rate of the repair in the i-th experiment, $k_i$ , that depends on the enzyme concentration, leading to a simplified pseudo first order equation.